Draggie306/CheatSheets/GCSE/source/Geography [Paper 2].md

 > In London, the population density can be up to 5000/km^2^.
 In contrast, northern Scotland has a population density of less than 10/km^2^!

-### Case study: London

-London is very important nationally and internationally.
+**London** is very important nationally and internationally.
 It is regarded as the 'finance hub' of the UK, with Barclays, HSBC and Lloyd's Bank being headquartered here.
 It was built by the Romans as it is on the River Thames - allowing trade from other nations.
 In the past, due to the river being tidal, ships are able to travel up the Thames to London's docks.
 In turn, the business opportunities provided by its proximity to the seas attracted more people to the area.

 > **Gentrification** is the term used to describe the prices of rising house prices in an area as a result of higher wages and more modern amenities.